 Students examine how information changes over time in order to determine the values, perspectives, and processes that shape it.

 - Even when research is funded, it doesn’t always make it into “The Literature.”
 Ask students to read Trial sans Error: How Pharma-Funded Research Cherry-Picks Positive Results [Excerpt] and discuss how this plays out in the medical field.
 For a shorter read, see What the Industry Knew About Sugar’s Health Effects, But Didn’t Tell Us.
+Consider pairing these readings with Why a Lot of Important Research Is Not Being Done.

 - Scientific findings don’t always get translated accurately by popular media outlets.
 Check out this “Scientific Studies” segment from Last Week Tonight with John Oliver for a comedic rundown of how what we see in the news is often exaggerated, misinterpreted, or just plain false.